Hamlet chicken processing plant fire: Response criticism

 Fuller was asked to evaluate the emergency response for investigators.
 He said there were more than sufficient numbers of personnel and equipment with regards to the layout of the incident site.
-Initially, when asked why he refused help from the Dobbin Heights volunteers, Fuller said, "You can get too much help."
+Initially, when asked why he refused help from the Dobbins Heights volunteers, Fuller said, "You can get too much help."
 When asked similar questions on other occasions, Fuller suggested that the Dobbins Heights firefighters were not qualified to fight the plant fire and should have felt "honored" to be placed on standby.
 In response, Cannon maintained that his men could have assisted the rescue effort and said, "It was a racial thing.
 We are just as qualified as [Fuller's] volunteers.
 I know they're prejudiced.
 Hamlet has always looked at Dobbins Heights that way."
 Fuller denied the accusation, saying that the emergency response team was racially diverse and arguing that he had not asked for help from Dobbins Heights because they lacked "experienced personnel and leadership".
 Cannon spurned this explanation, and several black residents interviewed after the fire agreed the Dobbins Heights volunteers were not deployed because of racism.
 Disgruntled residents later referred to the dispute as "the firehouse incident".

 When the North Carolina State Bureau of Investigation (SBI) interviewed Fuller, he reportedly told them that he knew about the locked door near the dumpster and believed it was necessary to keep plant workers from stealing.
 An Imperial maintenance supervisor, Kim Mangus, later swore in a notarized statement that he had supplied the Hamlet Fire Department with a key, and therefore believed that it was not a safety problem.
 Fuller stated publicly that his department did not have a key and did not need one, since the firefighters were equipped to make forced entries.
 Fuller later denied rumors that he had approved of the door's locking or that Imperial owners had bribed his men with free chicken tenders in exchange for ignoring their plant's issues.